Department of Communications

 - Department houses the new Center Media Arts and Production (C-MAP).
 This facility houses the new WTST, production/edit rooms. faculty & student offices, a classroom, multimedia newsroom and more.

-- Students win 17 Southeast Journalism conference awards, 2nd most in the southeast in 2014.
+- Students win 3 Southeast Journalism conference awards in 2016.

 - C-MAP also includes PAC House Productions, the student IMC agency and the BluePrint(magazine).